dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Indeed, for the time being.
 Check [here](https://github.com/Azure/azure-functions-pack) for a way it can be improved (project is still experimental).
 However, all subsequent calls are blazingly fast!

 #### How can I develop/test this project locally?
 Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) for details on how to run the Functions runtime locally.
 After you install Azure Functions tools, run `func host start` on the Function(s) root directory (for our project it's the directory `scoresFunctionApp`).
-To debug from Visual Studio Code, run `func host start --debug vscode`.
+Don't forget to set a [local.settings.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file) file that contains your environment variables.

 #### What frameworks are you using for tests?
 We use [mocha](https://mochajs.org/) test framework and [chai](http://chaijs.com/) assertion library.
 To execute the tests, just run `npm test` on the shell prompt.